Matthew 13:3 Behold, a sower went forth to sow;

 Given all the symbols used in the last chapter, it seems appropriate that this chapter begins with a parable in which the use of symbols is more obvious.
 However, here again, there is subtle wordplay going on.

-"Behold" is from an adverb meaning "Lo!
+Behold, "Behold" is from an adverb meaning "Lo!
 Behold!" and "See there!"
+However, it is used somewhat humorously at a reveal like the French use "voila."

-The word translated as "sower" is a verb in the form of a noun.
+sower The word translated as "sower" is a verb in the form of a noun.
 The verb means "to seed" or "to sow a seed."
 It is a verbal form of the Greek word for "seed."
+The form is an verbal adjective, "sowing," preceded by an article which changes it into a verb, "the one sowing."

-The verb translated as "to sow" is an infinitive, but it is introduced by an artice, makes it a noun describing the action of the verb.
+to sow The verb translated as "to sow" is an infinitive, but it is introduced by an article, makes it a noun describing the action of the verb.
 The verb means "scattering seeds."

-Ἰδοὺ "Behold is from idou, which means "to behold", "to see," and "to perceive."
+Ἰδοὺ (verb 2nd sg aor imperat mid) "Behold is from idou, which means "to behold", "to see," and "to perceive."
 It acts as an adverbial phrase in this form meaning "Lo!
 Behold!" and "See there!'
 It is a form of the verb eido, which means "to see." --

 ἐξῆλθεν (verb 3rd sg aor ind act) "Went forth" is from exerchomai, which means "to come or go out of " "to march forth", "go out on", "to stand forth", "to exceed all bounds", "to come to an end", "to go out of office," and [of dreams or prophecies] "to come true."

-τοῦ (article sg masc gen) Untranslated is the Greek article, "the," which usually proceeds a noun but here proceeds an infinitive verb.
+τοῦ (article sg masc gen) Untranslated is the Greek definite article, which usually precedes a noun but here proceeds an infinitive verb.

 σπείρειν. (verb pres inf act) "To sow" is from speiro, which means "to seed [a field]", "to sow a seed", "to beget offspring", "to scatter like a seed," and "to sow a field."
 It is a form of the word "seed."